 where ζ is coefficient of local resistance, u is average coolant velocity, and ρ is coolant density.
 Coefficient of local resistance is determined depending on the change of the flow area, whether the channel is the bend or the T-branch.

-The pressure developed within the vessel during CDA can lead to sodium release to RCB though several potential leak paths in the top shield structure of the reactor.
-The object is to find out mass of ejected sodium to the RCB.
-The major leak paths and its number in top shield are given in Table 1.
-Nodalization scheme for penetrations consists of vertical and horizontal annular channel.
-Inlet sodium pressure is obtained from the following equation:
+Nodalization scheme for penetrations consists of vertical and horizontal annular channel, as shown in Fig. 7.